Jump to:

 CHAR SIU

-Stir together all the ingredients.
-Set aside 3 tbsp to use as a glaze and marinate in the remaining quantity.
+- Stir together all the ingredients.
+Set aside 3 tablespoon to use as a glaze and marinate in the remaining quantity.

 AL PASTOR